Delaware Fightin' Blue Hens football: Rivalries

-Villanova

 Delaware State

 Delaware and Delaware State first played against each other on November 23, 2007, in Newark, Delaware, in the first round of the NCAA Division I National Championship Tournament.
 The Blue Hens defeated the Hornets 44–7 in front of 19,765 people, the largest playoff crowd in Delaware Stadium history.

 Prior to the 2009 season, the University of Delaware had not scheduled a regular season game versus Delaware State University, the state's other Football Championship Subdivision team.
 A 2007 guest editorial at ESPN.com's Page 2 claimed that this has to do with the fact that Delaware State is a Historically Black College.
 However, Delaware has scheduled and played regular season games against several other Historically Black Colleges and Universities such as Morgan State University and North Carolina A&T.

 On February 25, 2009, coach K.C.
 Keeler joined Delaware State University coach Al Lavan along with school officials and state politicians in Dover, Delaware, to announce that their schools had signed on to play the first regular season game in their history.
 Additionally, a three-game series was scheduled for September 2012, 2013, and 2014.
 All games in the series were held at Delaware Stadium in Newark, because its seating capacity of 22,000 is much larger than that of Delaware State's Alumni Stadium.
 The schools had been engaged in talks to play a game as early as 2009, but Furman University, which had previously signed a contract to play a home-and-away series with UD, backed out of game two which was scheduled to be played at UD in order to play University of Missouri and garner a larger payday.
 This left the University of Delaware with an open date to fill with only a few months before the season started and the two sides quickly completed the deal.

 The first game was played on September 19, 2009, at Delaware Stadium, with the winning Blue Hens receiving the new traveling trophy, the First State Cup, following a 27–17 victory.
-Delaware has been victorious in each of their nine subsequent match-ups (2011, 2012, 2013, 2014, 2016, 2017,2019, 2021, 2022).
+Delaware has been victorious in each of their nine subsequent match-ups (2011, 2012, 2013, 2014, 2016, 2017, 2019, 2021, 2022).

 James Madison

+Delaware regularly played James Madison as conference opponents in the CAA, with the first matchup occurring in 1983.

+When James Madison left the CAA in 2021 to join the FBS and the Sun Belt Conference, the rivalry was put on hold.

+In 2023, it was announced that Delaware too would leave the CAA to join the FBS, with them joining Conference-USA in 2025.
+With both teams now back in the same football subdivision, a four game series was scheduled, starting in 2027.

+In 2025, in the 2025 Release of the annual college football video game franchise, College Football 26, the matchup was listed as a rivalry, Delaware's only rivalry.